spring-attic/spring-security-oauth/docs/oauth2.md

 * `clientId`: (required) the client id.
 * `secret`: (required for trusted clients) the client secret, if any.
 * `scope`: The scope to which the client is limited.
 If scope is undefined or empty (the default) the client is not limited by scope.
-* `authorizedGrantTypes`: Grasnt types that are authorized for the client to use.
+* `authorizedGrantTypes`: Grant types that are authorized for the client to use.
 Default value is empty.
 * `authorities`: Authorities that are granted to the client (regular Spring Security authorities).

 Client details can be updated in a running application by access the underlying store directly (e.g. database tables in the case of `JdbcClientDetailsService`) or through the `ClientDetailsManager` interface (which both implementations of `ClientDetailsService` also implement).